JackSnowdon/Chores/README.md

 # Chores - Spencer

-[Resume]

-Using a Start Bootstrap form as a template I am creating a website for Stratford U[on Avon cleaning business, "Chores"]
+Using a Start Bootstrap form as a template I am creating a website for Stratford Uon Avon cleaning business, "Chores"